mnorelli/project-4/readme.md

 ####A logged in user may:
 - perform all the actions above
-- save a trail
+- save a trail or a set of trails into a trip
-- make a new trip containing multiple, candidate trails
+- add a comment to any trip in a trip
 - share the trip via email or link to start their own trail selection process and invite others to join
-- view the trip and any currently selected trails in it
-- see trips on their profile page
+- on user profile page, see a list of trips already authored
+- click any trip to see its trails, comments, votes and users who have been invited to comment
+- invite others to view or comment on an existing trip
 - upvote or downvote a trail in the trip
-- see the trail votes of others
-- add a comment to the trail item
 - mark a the highest voted trail item as final which closes voting

 ##Planning and Development